software-crafters-karachi/learning-guide/learning-guide.md

 Are you passionate about building high-quality software, writing maintainable code, understanding business problems and delivering continuously?

-We've put together a set of resources (books, Slack groups, Twitter handles, YouTube videos...) to help you get started.
-The list is by no means exhaustive; it is meant to introduce you to the different avenues where you can learn more.
+Below is a list of resources (books, YouTube videos, Slack groups, Twitter handles...) to help get started.

 ## Getting started: Clean Code